rytswd/get-istio-multicluster/docs/kind-based/README.md

 - 1 mesh
 - `armadillo` to send request to `bison` and `dolphin`

+This setup assumes you are using Istio 1.7.3.

 ### Other Setup Steps

 | Name    | Description                                           |